HollandPleskac/HollandPleskac/README.md

 ### Current Projects

-- Class Vibes - A platform that helps teachers and students stay connected during distance learning.
+- <p style = color:blue>Class Vibes</p> - A platform that helps teachers and students stay connected during distance learning.
 - Name Gifts - A website that allows users to buy gifts for each other secretly.